Testing

 fbp-spec runs the tests in the following way:

-- Load all fbp-spec
+- Load all fbp-spec .yamlfiles from yourspec/folder

-folder - Start a NoFlo runtime with
+- Start a NoFlo runtime with noflo-nodejs

 - For each test suite, start a NoFlo network, send input data, and run expectations on the results